quickstar/scres/README.md

 ## Overview

 scres is just a simple console application to edit the Variables.txt from Starcraft II.
-Since I'm using different monitors I need to change the resolution all the time. if the current hight is set to 1200 it changes it to 1080 and vice versa.
+Since I'm using different monitors I need to change the resolution all the time.
+The tool gets the height of your current resolution, updates the according config entry and launches the "starcraft II.exe".

 ## Requirements